opengeospatial/CRS-Deformation-Models/README.md

 ## Active discussions

 A survey of deformation models in planned or in use is underway.
-The survey questionnaire is at https://docs.google.com/forms/d/11PCSVojPPD062P96veEjuqSKjnRMCrU8TyIruWCbWt0
+The survey questionnaire is at https://docs.google.com/forms/d/11PCSVojPPD062P96veEjuqSKjnRMCrU8TyIruWCbWt0  Responses can be viewed at https://docs.google.com/spreadsheets/d/13IdqZDj8x8gVl7OTk7BkkI2HxfW61ng0y0WdVReD0us

 The currently active discussions are: